Working Drafts

 I exhale.
 Okay.
 This, I can do.

-I remove my AirPods and the static of the city returns all at once.
-Inside the convenience store, I buy two waters.
+I pull out my AirPods and the static of the city rushes back.
+Inside, I buy two waters.
 Two bananas.
 Two bottled coffees.

 I sit on the bench beneath the tree.
 More cars now.
 A few bikes.
 People walking with purpose.
-The sun isn’t up yet, but the sky has shifted into that pale pre-dawn blue.
-I take a sip of water and condensation on the cold bottle drips onto my hand resting in my lap.
+The sun isn’t up yet, but the sky has shifted to pale blue.
+I take a sip of water.
+Condensation drips from the cold bottle onto my hand.

 thoom … thoom-thoom — tschhh